 If you have been struck by a falling object, whether in the workplace or elsewhere, and the accident occurred due to the negligence of a third party, you could be entitled to claim compensation for the pain and suffering your sustained.
 Whether it was a slight injury or something more serious, we can help you through the process of filing a falling object compensation claim.

 For more information on falling object injury claims, please read on or call us to get the claim started today.

 Injuries caused by falling objects can be slight to extremely serious, leaving you with severe life-changing spinal damage.
 Compensation for serious injuries caused by falling objects is calculated on how much your life is negatively impacted.
 With this said, the most common reported injuries are detailed below:

 - Back injuries

 - Injuries to the spine which result in paraplegia or tetraplegia

-If you were injured by a falling object whether in the workplace or elsewhere and are wondering if you could be entitled to make a claim, a personal injury solicitor would assess your case to establish if a third party could be held responsible for the pain and suffering you endured.
-We provide an initial, free, no obligation consultation which allows us the time to assess your case and it also gives you the opportunity to ask any questions relating to falling object injury compensation claims.
+If you were injured by a falling object, whether in the workplace or elsewhere and are wondering if you could be entitled to make a claim, a personal injury solicitor would assess your case to establish if a third party could be held responsible for the pain and suffering you endured.
+We provide an initial, free, no-obligation consultation which allows us the time to assess your case, and it also gives you the opportunity to ask any questions relating to falling object injury claims.

-The number of incidents where employees suffered major/specified injuries after being struck by a moving object from 2013 to 2014 stood at around one in ten, according to falling object injury statistics published by RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations).
+The number of incidents where employees suffered major/specified injuries after being struck by a moving object from 2019 to 2020 stood at around 11%, according to statistics published by RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations).